 - 1/4 cup heavy whipping cream

-- Heat oven to 375 degrees.
+- Heat oven to 375°.
 Line two cookie sheets with parchment paper or spray with cooking spray.

-- In a large bowl, add butter, cream cheese, granulated sugar, powdered sugar, egg, and almond extract.
-Blend together, with a handheld mixer, until it's pale in color and fluffy.
+- In a large bowl with a handheld mixer, or use the bowl of stand mixer, add butter, cream cheese, granulated sugar, powdered sugar, egg, and almond extract.
+Blend together until it's pale in color and fluffy.
 About 1-2 minutes.

-- In a seperate small bowl, combine the flour, baking powder, and salt.
+- In a separate small bowl combine the flour, baking powder, and salt.
 Stir with a whisk to break up the clumps.

 - Add half the flour into the creamed mixture and blend on low speed.
 Add the other half and blend on low speed just until combined.
-The dough will be really soft, and sticky, but should form a ball of dough in the bowl (see process pics in post).
+The dough will be really soft, and sticky, but should form a ball of dough in the bowl. * Don't add more flour here if the dough seems sticky.
+When you roll out the dough in the next step you will add some additional flour.

 - Spray countertop with cooking spray and then sprinkle flour over it.
 This helps with clean-up and prevents the dough from sticking to the counter.
 Roll out dough and use whatever cookie cutter shape you want. ** Take care to not roll the dough too thin.
 You want it thick but not too thick.
 Use additional flour as needed to make the dough roll out and the cookies come off the counter easily.
 I use about 1/3 cup additional flour when I am rolling and cutting the cookie dough.